 While turpentine is a natural remedy and has been found to be safe and effective for many people for generations, medicinal use of turpentine can have side effects.
-Side effects include headaches, digestive problems, coughing, wheezing, dizziness and brain fog.
+Turpentine side effects can include headaches, digestive problems, coughing, wheezing, dizziness, and brain fog.

 Rarely is more than a teaspoon of turpentine recommended at one time.

 Mary from Saskatchewan, CA, says, “I have been using turpentine successfully for some time.
 Now when I take it my teeth turn a black tinge and my tongue turns the same in the middle.
 Also, its like the cells on my tongue get a little longer.
 It’s weird and disturbing.
 Also, it takes about a week without turpentine for it to go away.
 I don’t want to stop as the results were spectacular.”

 Author Bill Thompson from the Philippines replies to Mary:

 Earth Clinic readers have also reported experiencing depression symptoms after using turpentine.
 Others have experienced an increase in arthritis symptoms, diarrhea, and headaches.

 The Scoop About Turpentine Side Effects

 Sometimes side effects are caused by taking too much turpentine at once.

 Side effects may also be caused by using a poor quality of turpentine.
 Please be sure to use a good-quality turpentine that is truly the distilled resin of pine trees.

 Candida book author Bill Thompson advises, “If you have serious systemic candida and other pathogenic infections in your body and if you take turpentine for the first time, you will usually always get a Herx reaction which is caused by heavy die-off of pathogens with release of poisons.”